Quantcast

 Can Bed Bugs Live in Latex Mattresses?

 Natural latex foam is a denser material than most traditional mattresses are made of.
-That means that they can be a deterrent for bed bugs who love to burrow.
+That means that latex mattresses can be a deterrent for bed bugs who love to burrow.
 However, the space between your mattress and box spring may prove hospitable to bed bugs.
 The bottom line is that there are no completely bed bug foolproof mattresses, even though natural latex offers some degree of deterrence for these pesky insects compared to traditional innerspring mattresses.

 There are things you can do, however, that will make your mattresses even less hospitable for bed bugs, such as using investing in high-quality covers for your mattress and box springs specifically designed to prevent bed bugs.
 You can also choose mattresses that feature inverted seams to offer fewer folds and places for them to lurk and burrow.